 - Team approach.
 Mayo Clinic specialists from several areas work as a team to diagnose and treat your kidney stone disease.
-Mayo Clinic urologists and urologic surgeons work closely with doctors in nephrology and radiology to ensure that you receive the most comprehensive care possible.
+Mayo Clinic urologists and urologic surgeons work closely with doctors in nephrology, radiology and nutrition to ensure that you receive the most comprehensive care possible.

 - Latest diagnostic tests.
 Mayo Clinic has the expertise and technology to effectively diagnose and treat all types of kidney stones.
 For instance, Mayo doctors often use spiral dual energy computerized tomography (CT) to scan the abdomen — an imaging technology that's often not available at other centers.
-This test can reveal tiny kidney stones that may not appear on conventional X-rays or traditional CT scans.
+This test can help determine what type of stone it is without having to remove it.

 - Advanced treatments.
 Mayo Clinic uses the latest technology to treat kidney stones, including minimally invasive techniques performed using small incisions or natural openings.
-Mayo urologists have extensive experience in performing percutaneous nephrolithotomy (nef-row-lih-THOT-uh-me), also called PNL — a surgical procedure to remove large kidney stones.
+Mayo urologists have extensive experience in performing percutaneous nephrolithotomy (nef-row-lih-THOT-uh-me) — a surgical procedure to remove large kidney stones.

 - Treatment pioneers.
 Mayo Clinic developed many of the tools and techniques used to treat kidney stones.
 Based on decades of experience, Mayo Clinic specialists have made several important contributions to the field.

 Mayo Clinic in Rochester, Minn., ranks #1 for kidney disorders in the U.S. News & World Report Best Hospitals rankings.
 Mayo Clinic in Scottsdale, Ariz., is ranked among the Best Hospitals for kidney disorders, and Mayo Clinic in Jacksonville, Fla., is ranked high performing for kidney disorders by U.S. News & World Report.

 Mayo Clinic: Answers you can trust